skift-org/skift/README.md

 # What skiftOS is about

- - **skiftOS** is a simple, handmade, operating system for the intel x86 cpu.
+ - **skiftOS** is a simple, handmade, operating system for the x86 platform.
 Aiming for clean and pretty API while keeping the spirit of UNIX.
  - **skiftOS** is pretty easy to build from source, just follow the [build guide](manual/building.md)
  - **skiftOS is a student project, don't expect it to be secure or stable at this stage.**